All You Need to Know About Dry Wells

 Is a Dry Wall Right for Your Property?

 In some developments, homeowners may be required to install one or more dry wells to reduce the impact on municipal storm drains.
-If it’s not mandated in yours, however, you can use soil testing along with advice from your local building authority to help determine whether a dry well would help your setup.
+If dry wells aren’t mandated where you live, you can use soil testing along with advice from your local building authority to help determine whether a dry well would help your setup.

 Sizing and Materials

 If local ordinances do not regulate the size and number of dry wells, it’s standard practice to install one for each downspout.
 Additional dry wells may be necessary if elements of your landscape are creating a drainage problem, such as runoff from a driveway or large patio.

 Ideally, dry wells should be large enough to collect runoff without overflowing in typical rain events.
 Depending on the average amount of storm water you need to control, you can choose install a dry well that’s as small as a couple feet in depth and diameter or as large as several feet wide and several feet deep.

 The type of dry well you choose to install can vary greatly depending on the amount you’re looking to invest.
 They run the gamut from inexpensive hand-dug pits lined with permeable landscape fabric and packed with rocks to high-end perforated concrete or polyethylene tanks.
 No matter style what you choose, you can cover a dry well with turf for camouflage or an open grate for easy monitoring.